 T: Time and time again, NYC proves itself as one of the greatest cities in the world because of its incomparable energy, its irrefutable beauty in tandem with its iconic grunge.
 I don’t mind some of the negatives friends talk about, like the subway or extreme weather at certain times of the year, though it has taken me 15 years to get fully comfortable with the seasonal changes here.

-BH: I work for a Canadian bank by day and then head to the gym with Teraj and we cook dinner together afterwards.
+B: I work for a Canadian bank by day and then head to the gym with Teraj and we cook dinner together afterward.
 That’s my daily routine.
 Travelling is my passion – planning it, packing for it, experiencing the destination, meeting new people and sharing my journey on my travel blog.

 T: I’m readying the release of my full-length album ‘Defy’ and making headway on music videos for three singles from it.